Tomcariello/Politi-Kaboom/readme.md

 Game Plan:

 	Version.01: Proof of concept
+		Done:
+			Add placeholder images for bomb dropper, background, buckets Add core physics

+		To-Do:
+			Add player controls to barrel (left/right)
-		Create object to drop bombs at the top of the screen.
+			Add areas for scoreboard & status (lives?) meter Create object to drop bombs at a set interval at the top of the screen (trump).
-		Create user controlled object to "catch" the truth bombs.
-Object can go left/right

-	Version.02: Make it suck less
-		Add collision detection to determine when a truth bomb is caught Increment score on caught bomb
+			Add collision detection to determine when a truth bomb is caught (Increment score on caught bomb)
 			Add collision detection to determine when a truth bomb is missed (hits the ground) Decrement number of lives or end game on missed bomb

-	Version.03: Add some flavor
+	Version.02: Add some flavor
 		Add random side-to-side movement to bomb dropper Increase bomb dropper speed per 'stage'
 		Add sound when bomb is caught
-		Add images for bomb dropper, background, buckets, scoreboard, status meter, etc

-	Version.04: Make this respectable
+	Version.05: Make this respectable
 		Add splash screen
 		Add main menu/start game screen (Return to this screen on game over) Add funny/info screen when truth bomb is missed (quote? bomb dropper does something funny?)

-	Version.05: Build a network
+	Version.07: Build a network
 		Add global high score screen
 		Add Facebook sharing
 		Pull quotes/skins/etc from central server to facilitate updating

-	Version.06: Branch out
+	Version.09: Branch out
 		User selectable (liberal/conservative)
 		Add skins for Hillary Clinton, Bernie Sanders, whoever